alexhealey/dqn_navigation/README.md

 ## Running

-In order to use the project open the Jupyter notebook `Navigation.ipynb`.
+In order to use the project open the Jupyter notebook `Report.ipynb`.
 This notebook contains further details of the environment, agents and training.